Andres-55/product-list-with-cart/README.md

   }
 }
 ```
-I also learned how to get a copy of data and display it ont he screen in a different way
+I also learned how to get a copy of data and display it on the screen in a different way
 ```js
 function purchase() {
   const main = document.getElementById('card');